GSA/challenges-and-prizes/_historical-challenges/807-provider-user-experience-challenge.md

 <!-- Rules start -->
 ### Rules
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>The statutory authority for this challenge competition is Section 105 of the America COMPETES Reauthorization Act of 2010 (Public L. No 111-358). <strong>Eligibility Rules for Participating in the Competition:</strong> To be eligible to win a prize under this challenge, an individual or entity:</p>
+<p>The statutory authority for this challenge competition is Section 105 of the America COMPETES Reauthorization Act of 2010 (Public L. No 111-358).</p>
+<p><strong>Eligibility Rules for Participating in the Competition:</strong> To be eligible to win a prize under this challenge, an individual or entity:</p>
 <ol>
 <li>Shall have registered to participate in the competition under the rules promulgated by the Office of the National Coordinator for Health Information Technology.</li>
 <li>Shall have complied with all the requirements under this section.</li>